-362. The NED Plan is a resilient, sustainable, and a robust solution.
+385. The NED Plan is a resilient, sustainable, and a robust solution.
 The system has been optimized to a high surge and wave level that would only be seen during rare coastal storm events and also integrates sea-level rise.
-The selected alignment of the NED Plan, landward of the existing beach and on higher ground, adds resiliency and sustainability to the system by allowing the beach to respond naturally during (beach erosion) and after storm events (beach recovery) and in future in response to sea level changes.
+The selected alignment of the NED Plan, landward of the existing beach and on higher ground, adds resiliency and sustainability to the system by allowing the beach to respond naturally during (beach erosion) and after flood events (beach recovery) and in future in response to sea level changes.
 The selected structure type (primarily buried seawall) adds resiliency to the system since it will still dissipate wave energy even after the system's design parameters are exceeded.
-Also, in contrast to beach berm and dune systems, the NED Plan has the ability to defend against back to back high intensity storms because of the low expected structural damage.
+Also, in contrast to beach berm and dune systems, the NED Plan has the ability to defend against back to back high intensity storms because of the low expected structural damage (in contrast to beach berm and dune system that would likely suffer significant erosion).